-The revised discharge permit quality conditions required for each phase of growth and by the end of the plan period for each determinand and for each modelled scenario are presented in Table 4-22.
+The revised discharge permit quality conditions required by the end of the plan period for each determinand and for each modelled scenario are presented in Table 4-22.
 A load standstill calculation has been used to determine the future BOD permit conditions.
-Phosphate has not been assessed in the 10% deterioration test as there is no permitted or measured outflow data from the WwTW.